Justin Hunter: 2015

-On October 18, 2015, he caught three passes for a season-high 54 receiving yards during a 38-10 loss to the Miami Dolphins.
+On October 18, 2015, he caught three passes for a season-high 54 receiving yards during a 38–10 loss to the Miami Dolphins.
 During a Week 9 victory over the New Orleans Saints, Hunter caught his only touchdown of the season on an eight-yard pass from rookie Marcus Mariota.
-He finished the 34-28 overtime victory with three receptions, 17 receiving yards, and a touchdown.
-The following week, he caught a season-high four passes for 47 receiving yards, but had to leave after suffering an apparent ankle injury during a 27-10 loss to the Carolina Panthers.
+He finished the 34–28 overtime victory with three receptions, 17 receiving yards, and a touchdown.
+The following week, he caught a season-high four passes for 47 receiving yards, but had to leave after suffering an apparent ankle injury during a 27–10 loss to the Carolina Panthers.

 On Monday, November 16, 2015, Hunter was added to the season-ending injury reserve list after having surgery the day before to repair a fractured ankle suffered previous game against the Panthers.

 2016

-After returning from a fractured ankle, Hunter entered training camp competing to be the Titan's third option at wide receiver with Dorial Green-Beckham and Andre Johnson.
+After returning from a fractured ankle, Hunter entered training camp competing to be the Titans third option at wide receiver with Dorial Green-Beckham and Andre Johnson.

 The Titans waived Hunter on September 2, 2016.

 Miami Dolphins

 The Miami Dolphins claimed Hunter off waivers on September 4, 2016.
-On September 11, 2016, he appeared in his only game with Miami, as they lost 12-10 to the Seattle Seahawks.
+On September 11, 2016, he appeared in his only game with Miami, as they lost 12–10 to the Seattle Seahawks.

 On September 15, 2016, he agreed to take a $387,389 pay cut in order to stay with the Dolphins.
 He was released by the team on September 28, 2016.

 Buffalo Bills

 Hunter was claimed off waivers by the Buffalo Bills after Sammy Watkins was placed on injured reserve on September 30, 2016.

 Rex Ryan named him the team's fifth wide receiver on their depth chart behind Robert Woods, Marquise Goodwin, Greg Salas, and Walter Powell.
-Hunter made his Buffalo Bills debut on October 9, 2016 against the Los Angeles Rams and caught a four-yard touchdown pass from Tyrod Taylor.
-The following week, he made his second reception and scored a touchdown on a 30-yard reception from Tyrod Taylor as the Bills went on to defeat the San Francisco 49ers 45-16.
-On November 27, 2016, Hunter caught a game-winning 16-yard touchdown pass from Bills quarterback Tyrod Taylor and helped the Bills defeat the Jacksonville Jaguars 28-21.
+Hunter made his Buffalo Bills debut on October 9, 2016, against the Los Angeles Rams and caught a four-yard touchdown pass from Tyrod Taylor.
+The following week, he made his second reception and scored a touchdown on a 30-yard reception from Tyrod Taylor as the Bills went on to defeat the San Francisco 49ers 45–16.
+On November 27, 2016, Hunter caught a game-winning 16-yard touchdown pass from Bills quarterback Tyrod Taylor and helped the Bills defeat the Jacksonville Jaguars 28–21.

 He finished his only season with the Buffalo Bills with a total of ten receptions, 189 receiving yards, and four touchdown receptions in 12 games and five starts.